strangerstudios/paid-memberships-pro/readme.txt

 * Fixed some notices in the PayPal gateway code.
 * No longer calling Stripe JS at checkout if the level is free.
 * Fixed some HTTPS handling for ISS hosting.
 (IIS sets $_SERVER['HTTPS'] to "off" or "on" instead of TRUE or FALSE.)
+* Added #pmpro_processing_message to checkout page which is shown when the submit button is clicked.
+You can override the message with the pmpro_processing_message filter.
+You can tweak the CSS to show this differently as well.

 = 1.4.6 =
 * No longer trying to setup a subscription with Stripe for levels with only an Initial Payment amount.